1st Infantry Division (France): History

-1800 - 1940
+1800 - 1873

 It fought in almost all French campaigns of the 19th and 20th century.

 The First Division was led in 1805 by Pierre Dupont de l'Étang and participated in the Napoleonic Wars, including the Russian campaign and the Battle of Waterloo.

 Between 1859-1862 it was under command of Élie Frédéric Forey and fought in the Second Italian War of Independence.
 At the start of the Franco-Prussian War, the Division was led by Auguste-Alexandre Ducrot and suffered a defeat at the Battle of Wissembourg (1870).

+From 1873 to 1914

+The division was established by the Decree of 28 September 1873 which reorganized the French Army.
+The division was assigned to the 1st Military Region (1^{re} Région Militaire) and garrisoned in Lille.
+It consisted of two brigades, each with two infantry regiments: